grafana/grafana/docs/sources/alerting/unified-alerting/message-templating/_index.md

 1. Click **Save template** button at the bottom of the page.
     <img  src="/static/img/docs/alerting/unified/templates-create-8-0.png" width="600px">

-The name of the new template is assigned from the `define` tag in the Content section of the template.
-The `define` tag is optional, and when omitted, the name of the template is assigned from the **Name** field.
-We recommend that the name of the template in the **Name** field be the same as that specified in the `define` tag when both are specified.
+The `define` tag in the Content section assigns the template name.
+This tag is optional, and when omitted, the template name is derived from the **Name** field.
+When both are specified, we recommend that the template name in the **Name** field and in the `define` tag be the same.

 ### Edit a message template